vekio/cloud-server/README.md

 ##### Docker
 Each service is on his own folder.
 Use `docker-compose up -d` in the services you want to run.

+First you must create the network `docker network create proxy`.

 The service Traefik is mandatory to enable the others run.

 ###### Traefik